Cray-HPE/docs-csm/operations/spire/Update_Spire_Intermediate_CA_Certificate.md

-# Update Spire intermediate CA certificate
+# Update Spire Intermediate CA Certificate

 Starting with CSM 1.2.5, there is a cronjob in the `vault` namespace named `spire-intermediate` that runs once a week.
 If the Spire intermediate CA